Farscape: Season Two

 That cause is revealed when Crichton is kidnapped by Scarrans – during his torture on the base, Scorpius had implanted Crichton with a neural chip that contains a clone of his personality, designed to track down the wormhole knowledge and protect Crichton and Scorpius both until that knowledge is found.
 Crichton nicknames the clone Harvey and it begins to manifest as hallucinations to him.

 The half-crazed mystic Stark – whom Crichton had met while jailed at the base – returns with information about D'Argo's son, Jothee.
 The boy is one of a lot of slaves, and they can rescue him by buying the entire lot.
 To afford to do that they will need to rob a bank.
 The crew put a plan into action, which is complicated when Scorpius arrives.
 Scorpius has captured the slaves, but promises to give them Jothee if Crichton will turn himself in.
 Under intense pressure from the neural clone, Crichton does so.

-D'Argo is reunited with his son, and the crew move into action to save Crichton.
+D'Argo is reunited with his son, Jothee, and the crew move into action to save Crichton.
 Even Crais and Talyn return to assist.
-The rescue is successful, although Moya is severely damaged and Crichton is nearly insane from the effects of the neural clone.
-At the medical colony to fix them both, the clone takes control of Crichton, seemingly killing Aeryn just as she admits her love for him.
+The rescue is successful, although Moya is severely damaged and Crichton is nearly insane from the effects of the neural clone, Harvey.
+At the medical colony to fix them both, Harvey takes control of Crichton, seemingly killing Aeryn just as she admits her love for him.
 With Aeryn dead, Crichton wants the chip removed once and for all.
 At the same time, Scorpius catches up with them again, killing the doctor and announcing that the chip has completed its work and found the wormhole knowledge.
 He removes the chip and leaves Crichton incapacitated at the hospital.